sky-uk/kfp-operator/CONTRIBUTING.md

 ## Contributing

-If you want to submit a change, please fork this repository and submit a pull request to merge you changes.
+If you want to submit a change, please fork this repository and submit a pull request to merge your changes.

 Please refer to the [development guide](DEVELOPMENT.md) to get started.